mandrasch/ddev-addon-simple-vite/README.md

 # ddev-simple-vite (DDEV addon)

-Work in progress, simple DDEV addon for vite 3 / vite 2.
+Work in progress, simple DDEV addon for Vite 3 / Vite 2.

 Install it via: